 Let’s start with some things which seem to be obvious and clear.
 While going through plenty of companies’ accounts, it looks like bios need a lot more thought than it seems.
 So let’s go and check your bio step by step to ensure it’s the best Instagram bio it could be and make visitors want to follow your profile!

 This is literally the first thing you need to think about and the first thing you need to set while registering an Instagram account.
 What should it be?

 First of all, it should be easy to write and easy to remember.
-People talk about Instagram and their favorites profiles and if they remember the name, they would recommend it or tag it for sure.
-Avoid dots and underscore if possible and for sure don’t use more than one underscore in a row – it’s uncountable for the human eye.
+People talk about Instagram and their favorite profiles and if they remember the name, they would recommend it or tag it for sure.
+Avoid dots and underscore if possible, and for sure don’t use more than one underscore in a row – it’s uncountable for the human eye.
 Punctuation marks might be a good solution if your brand name is common and already taken.

 You must not use domain names or web URLs in your username without prior written consent from Instagram.

 In settings, you can also set up your name, which unlike username, should be the full name of your brand.
 It’s also worth to add there some keywords or explanation, but very briefly.
 Username and name are the only bits of information from your profile that Instagram considers in search queries.
 By making it clear, you make your profile easier to find.

 Here, the rule of consistency is most important again.
 The best profile photo matches other social media networks you manage for a brand.

 The best option is to choose profile picture which will work for all social media profiles of your business, be sharp and easy to associate with.
 It could be the logo of your brand, your brand hero, or a photograph (of products for example).
 Remember that the avatar on Instagram is tiny, so it should be easy to read.

 We chose our logo as a profile photo, which is easy to read.
 Also, we decided to use Brand24app as a username because the name of our company is already taken on Instagram.
 Still, it’s clear and consistent.